30 kboepd (2022 production)

 Talbot field development

-Assuming the Regulator grants consent for the project, subsea installation activities are currently planned to commence at the Talbot field in 2023, with first development drilling operations currently planed from early 2023.
+After the Regulator granted consent for the project, first development drilling operations commenced in the second quarter of 2023.
 First oil is expected in 2024.